lsc4ss-a21/assignment-submission-template/README.md

-# assignment-1-jinfei1125

-# Question 1
+# How to help graders find your codes correctly and quickly

-For your code in question 1, you can either directly cite them in your README.md by using code blocks like this (Note: They still should be included as files in your assignment repository):
+For your code in each question, you can either directly cite them in your README.md by using code blocks like this (Note: They still should be included as files in your assignment repository):

 ```
 import numpy as np